dtanner/dantanner/content/post/spring-rites.md

 // etc
 ```

-There are a bunch more features you can use, but here's a real example of my startup logs using hoplite:
+There are a bunch more features you can use, but here's an example of a startup log using hoplite:

 ```shell
 Property sources (highest to lowest priority):